Lauren-Nilsson/knot_polynomials/README.md

 INPUT DESCRIPTION:
 You will need to enter the number of crossings (n) the knot has, followed by the PD notation (with numbers separted by at least one space).
 Only spaces or tabs may be used as the delimiter.
 The last crossing entered MUST be the crossing between the first and last segment (0 and n).
 Only analysis for real knots is supported at this time (no virtual knots or arcs).

 An example of what your input file should look like is below (in-between the "/" marks).
 Notice that this knot has 6 crossings and 12 segments that have been labelled 0-11.
-The segments should be labelled in this way, NOT 1-12.
-The last line contains the crossing with both segment 0 and segment 11.
-It is absolutely necessary for the final crossing on the list to be the one between the first and last segment.

 OUTPUT FILE NAMES: comment_stream.out, data.out
 OUTPUT DESCRIPTION: data.out contains the necessary information to compute Jones polynomials.
 The summation of the terms in this file is the Jones polynomial.
 The data can be exported to Mathematica for this purpose.